Nic0w/litchi2fp/README.md

+  # DISCLAIMER

+  **`litchi2fp` OUTPUT HAS NOT YET BEEN TESTED WITH A LIVE DRONE.
+EVEN IF IT HAD BEEN, I AM IN NO WAY RESPONSIBLE FOR ANY DAMAGES DONE TO YOUR DRONE, OR DAMAGES CAUSED BY YOUR DRONE TO THINGS OR PEOPLE, WHEN USING A FLIGHT PLAN PRODUCED BY `litchi2fp` (See Sections 15, 16 of the LICENSE).**git

 # Litchi Mission Converter

 While Parrot's FreeFlight application allows creation of flight plans to automate flights, it seemed easier from an user experience standpoint to be able to plan those automated flights from a device with a bigger screen and a mouse to point and click: a computer.